 El Bolillo Bakery (2518 Airline Drive) (www.elbolillo.com) - The person that started El Bolillo had a doughnut shop or two, originally in Galveston.
 His workers were from Mexico and one day they suggested to him that if he opened a Mexican bakery, they would join him and make all of the types of breads of Mexico.
 This is the default bakery for Mexican breads and your jaw will drop when you see the selection here.
 It is a beautiful venue and very pleasing to just hang out.

 And then, a walk across the street to the former Canino’s Farmer’s Market complex (2520 Airline Drive).
 Canino’s had been Houston’s market since 1958.
 The Farmer’s Marketing Association was a private corporation whose shareholders are the original farmers or their descendants.
 As you walked through the complex, you could discover all things Mexican: dry goods like molcajetes, masa grinders, toys, piñatas, and more; food products associated with Mexico like dried chiles, huazontle, flor de calabaza, chepil, cilantro, tropical fruits and more.
-However, the complex was purchased with the intention of converting the area into a new venue with restaurants or food courts.
+However, the complex was purchased in 2019 with the intention of converting the area into a new venue with restaurants or food courts.
 The good news is, many of the small merchants, the fruit and vegetable vendors are still there.
 And as of January 2020, I still shop there with my favorite vendors.

 Next, cross back over the street to now renamed Granel Spices (formerly Flores Spices and still owned by the same family) (1299 Gibbs at Airline).
 Recently remodeled, the place looks fantastic.
 Here, you will find any spice you could think of and much more, in the way of specialty products.
 Special note: the Houston location of Penzey’s Spices is also located in the Heights at 516 W 19th Street.